 Can I open a daycare without prior experience?

-Yes, but you’ll still need to meet all state-mandated certifications and training requirements.
-Even without prior childcare experience, completing the necessary certifications (like licensing, CPR/first aid, and early childhood education courses) will qualify you to open a daycare legally and responsibly.
+Yes, you can open a program without prior experience, but you still need to meet all state-mandated certifications and training requirements.
+Completing the necessary licensing, safety, and educational courses will qualify you to operate legally and responsibly.